Recommendations are LinkedIn’s version of written testimonials. Here’s how to give and get them.

 This means you create an address that looks like this:

-Here’s an example from my invoice template:
+Here’s an example of how I use this recommendation link in my invoice template:

 Any 1st-level connections who click this link will have an easy route to recommending you on LinkedIn.
 By reducing friction this way and reminding people to recommend you, you should start gathering more recommendations.